tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_04.md

 ## Model-Driven Forms

+Since there was a breaking change in forms syntax, we should disable the ability of use deprecated API.
+We can achieve this by using `disableDeprecatedForms` function.

+We also need to add providers to our App, `provideForms()` comes with help.

+Both functions can be imported from `@angular/forms` module.

+{{> DiffBox tutorialName="meteor-angular2-socially" step="4.5"}}

-First, let's construct our form model.
+Let's construct our form model.
 There is a special class for this called [`FormBuilder`](https://angular.io/docs/ts/latest/api/common/FormBuilder-class.html).
 First, we should import necessary dependencies, then build the model and its future fields with help of the `FormBuilder` instance:

-{{> DiffBox tutorialName="meteor-angular2-socially" step="4.5"}}
+{{> DiffBox tutorialName="meteor-angular2-socially" step="4.6"}}

-Each element of the form model is actually going to be an instance of [`Control`](https://angular.io/docs/ts/latest/api/common/Control-class.html) type.
-It's a special type, which binds to a form input element and can provide data validation in the model on demand.

-Form model itself is of [`ControlGroup`](https://angular.io/docs/js/latest/api/common/ControlGroup-class.html) type.
-As its name says, it groups provided controls together.
+  > As you probably noticed, we used OnInit interface.
+It brings the ngOnInit method.
+  It initialize the directive/component after Angular initializes the data-bound input properties.
+  Angular will find and call methods like ngOnInit(), with or without the interfaces.
+  Nonetheless, we strongly recommend adding interfaces to TypeScript directive classes in order to benefit from strong typing and editor tooling.

+`FormGroup` is a set of `FormControl`s.

 Alternatively, we could write:

-    this.partiesForm = fb.build({
+    this.addForm = new FormGroup({
-      name: new Control('')
+      name: new FormControl()
     });

-or even create each control separately:

-    this.partiesForm.controls.name = new Control('');

 The first value provided is the initial value for the form control.
 For example:

-    this.partiesForm = fb.build({
+    this.addForm = this.formBuilder.group({
       name: ['Bob']
     });

 will initialize name to _Bob_ value.

-We can use `partiesForm.value` to access current state of the model:
+We can use `addForm.value` to access current state of the model:

-    console.log(this.partiesForm.value);
+    console.log(this.addForm.value);
     > { name: '', description: '', location: ''}

 We could also access the control values individually.

-    console.log(this.partiesForm.controls.name.value);
+    console.log(this.addForm.controls.name.value);
     > ''

+Now let's move to the template.
+We have to bind to `formGroup` and add `formControlName` directives to our inputs.

+{{> DiffBox tutorialName="meteor-angular2-socially" step="4.7"}}

+By `formGroup` we provide an instance of the `FormGroup`, in our case this is the `addForm`.

+But what about those `formControlName` directives?
+As you can see, we implemented them with values that match our `addForm` structure.
+Each `formControlName` binds value of a form element to the model.

+Now each time the user types inside these inputs, the value of the `addForm` and its controls will be automatically updated.
+Conversely, if `addForm` is changed outside of the HTML, the input values will be updated accordingly.

-Now, since `name` and `location` are required fields in our model, let's set up validation.
+Since `name` and `location` are required fields in our model, let's set up validation.

 In Angular2, it's less then easy, just add [`Validators.required`](https://angular.io/docs/ts/latest/api/common/Validators-class.html) as a second parameter to a required control:

-{{> DiffBox tutorialName="meteor-angular2-socially" step="4.6"}}
+{{> DiffBox tutorialName="meteor-angular2-socially" step="4.8"}}

-We can check `partiesForm.valid` property to determine if the form is valid:
+We can check `addForm.valid` property to determine if the form is valid:

-    console.log(this.partiesForm.valid)
+    console.log(this.addForm.valid)
     > false

-Now let's bind the form model to the form and its input elements.
-Here we use special form directives: [`ngFormModel`](https://angular.io/docs/ts/latest/api/common/NgFormModel-directive.html) and [`ngControl`](https://angular.io/docs/ts/latest/api/common/NgControl-class.html), that do all the magic by binding properties, that we just defined, to the DOM elements.
-As was mentioned in the earlier steps, these form directives are part of the `@angular/common` package and thus available right away in each template — no need to import them into the component itself.

-{{> DiffBox tutorialName="meteor-angular2-socially" step="4.7"}}

-Now each time the user types inside these inputs, the value of the `partiesForm` and its controls will be automatically updated.
-Conversely, if `partiesForm` is changed outside of the HTML, the input values will be updated accordingly.

 ## Event Handlers

-### (submit)
+### (ngSubmit)

 We just set up the form and synchronized it with the form model.